 The Company can raise additional capital required to satisfy its operational requirements primarily through private placement of its equity securities.
-The Company anticipates that its current cash on hand will be sufficient to cover its minimum operating expenses for the remaining three months of current fiscal year and for the next fiscal year.
+The Company anticipates that its current cash on hand will be sufficient to cover its minimum operating expenses for the next fiscal year.
 There is no assurance that the Company will be able to obtain further funds required for the continued working capital requirements.